Towards a Sharp Analysis of Offline Policy Learning for $f$-Divergence-Regularized Contextual Bandits: Introduction

-We are the first to concretely investigate this question by proposing sharp sample complexity analyses for two representative ad subclasses of $f$-divergence.
-In particular, for contextual bandits with KL regularization, we present sample complexity guarantee with linearly dependence on \emph{single}-policy coverage ratio.
-Our lower bound further indicates that a multiplicative dependency on \emph{single}-policy concentrability is necessary.
-Surprisingly, for $f$-divergence with $\alpha$-strongly-convex $f$, we prove nearly matching sample complexity bounds of $\tilde{\Theta}(\alpha^{-1} \eta \epsilon^{-1})$ for the first time, settling the dependence on coverage completely.
-For the ease of comparison, we adapt previous sample complexity bounds to our setting and notation, and summarize them in \Cref{tab:teaser}.
+We attack this problem by showing near-optimal sample complexity with matching concentrability dependencies for two representative subclasses of $f$-divergence.
+First, for contextual bandits with KL regularization, we achieve a near-optimal sample complexity guarantee with linear dependence on \emph{single}-policy coverage ratio.
+Our novel lower bound further indicates that this multiplicative dependency on \emph{single}-policy concentrability is necessary.
+Surprisingly, for $f$-divergence with $\alpha$-strongly-convex $f$, we prove nearly matching sample complexity bounds of $\tilde{\Theta}(\alpha^{-1} \eta \epsilon^{-1})$, eliminating the dependence on coverage for the first time.
+For the ease of comparison, we adapt existing counterparts under our notation to the offline setting and summarize them in \Cref{tab:teaser}.